EXCHANGE RULE BOOK

 Minimum order size requirements vary by asset and are detailed at smartvalor.com when placing an order.

-To protect clients from unintended slippage, price spikes, or execution in illiquid conditions, Smart Valor AG employs several price-protection mechanisms:
+To protect clients from unintended slippage, price spikes, or execution in illiquid conditions, Smart Valor employs several price-protection mechanisms:

 Price Floor and Ceiling Controls